Jiefei-Wang/GCSDokan/README.md

 # GCSDokan
 This library can mount a Google Cloud Storage bucket to your local file system on Windows.
 It provides features that are similar to [gcsfuse][gcsfuse].
 Users can browse and read the files on cloud as-if the files are on disk.
+Note that GCSDokan is still under development, if you see any unexpected results, please open an issue.

 [gcsfuse]: https://github.com/GoogleCloudPlatform/gcsfuse